 Reasons we can collect and use your personal information

-The lawful basis on which we collect and use website visitor’s person details if they provided them is that ‘processing is necessary for the performance of a task carried out in the public interest’ and that ‘processing is necessary for the compliance with legal obligation’.
 In this instance, these legal bases are underpinned by acts of legislation that dictate what actions can and should be taken by local authorities, including:

 - Health and Social Care Act 2015